-Planned termination of operations of I.CA in the position of qualified trust services provider is described in detail in internal documentation:
+Planned termination of operations in the position of qualified trust services provider is described in detail in internal documentation:

-■ "I.CA Services Termination".
+"I.CA Services Termination".

 Rules concerning to the termination of specific certification authorities and corresponding RAs are described in specific CPs.